chilkari/ts-expression-evaluator/tests/README.md

 In a nutshell, (ignoring the `eval()` solution), the high level solution is described explicitly in the instructions:

 * We need to parse the input.
 All non-trivial solutions must _tokenize_ the solution into _operators_ and _operands_.
 Other terms for this are _scanner_, _lexical parser_ or just _lexer_.
 In this step, we have to turn the full string expression into the important operable parts.
-* We need to organize the tokens into a structure that allows for correct evaluation, _which honors the order of operations_.
+* We need to organize the tokens into a structure that allows for correct evaluation _which honors the order of operations_.
 This is where things get interesting, as there are a number of approaches to this!
 * We need to return the result.

 ## Solutions